-When you first open the Rent vs. Buy model, the Browse tool is highlighted on the palette.
-With the Browse tool selected, the cursor looks like a hand $\sqrt[n]{}$ when it is over the diagram.
-The Browse tool allows you to calculate the model, change input values, and examine-but not change-the structure of the model.
-In this chapter, you only use the Browse tool.
+When you first open the Rent vs. Buy model, the browse tool is highlighted on the palette.
+With the browse tool selected, the cursor looks like a hand $\sqrt[4]{}$ when it is over the diagram.
+The browse tool allows you to calculate the model, change input values, and examine - but not change - the structure of the model.
+In this chapter, you only use the browse tool.